PrestaShopCorp/partner-devtools.prestashop.com/modules/rbm_example_stairstep/README.md

-# SAAS APP Example module
+# SaaS App Stairstep Example module

+**This module is only for test purpose, you should prefer rbm_example as module example.**

 ## Install